JeffEngebretsen/bf-helper/README.md

 # BF Helper

-This Alexa Sill helps Basic Fantasy RPG players with various tasks involved in setting up characters and navigating rules.
+An Alexa Skill to help Basic Fantasy RPG players with various tasks involved in setting up characters and navigating rules.

 ## License